Fourth or Subsequent DUI

 Certain circumstances are considered aggravating circumstances for any DUI regardless of whether it is a first or a subsequent offense.
 If you had a BAC of .15 or above or were accompanied by a minor in the commission of your DUI offense, your fourth or subsequent DUI penalty will be enhanced to a minimum fine of $4,000.
 You face even more severe penalties if you are accused of causing or even contributing to cause property damage, injury, or death.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight against these enhanced penalties or other fourth or subsequent DUI penalties in Hernando County.

 Finding the Best DUI Attorney in Hernando County

 If you are facing a fourth or subsequent DUI charge in Hernando County, Citrus County, or Sumter County, contact Ashley M. Aulls, P.A.
-Experienced DUI defense attorney Ashley Aulls has over 20 years of defending clients like you who have been charged with DUI and putting their needs first.
+Skilled DUI attorney Ashley Aulls has practiced law since 1996.
+He has defended clients like you who have been charged with DUI.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your fourth or subsequent DUI case.